-For the fiscal year ended October 31, 2003

-Commission file number 0-27022

-(Exact name of registrant as specified in its charter)

-Virginia (State or other jurisdiction of incorporation or organization) 54-1237042 (I.R.S.
-Employer Identification No.)

-5290 Concourse Drive, Roanoke, VA (Address of principal executive offices)

-24019 (Zip Code)

-(540) 265-0690 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Title of Each Class Name of Each Exchange on Which Registered Common Stock, no par value Nasdaq National Market dicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Eychange Act of 193
+Commission file number For the fiscal year ended October 31, 2004 0-27022 OPTICAL CABLE CORPORATION (Exact name of registrant as specified in its charter) 54-1237042 Virginia (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 5290 Concourse Drive, Roanoke, VA 24019 (Address of principal executive offices) (Zip Code) (540) 265-0690 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, no par value Nasdaq National Market

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-(1) Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes ☐ No ☒
+(1) Yes No \Box Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes

-The aggregate market value of the common shares held by non-affiliates (without admitting any person whose shares are not included in determining such value is an affiliate) was \$21,072,961 based upon the closing price of these shares as reported by the Nasdaq National Market on April 30, 2003.
+The aggregate market value of the common shares held by non-affiliates (without admitting any person whose shares are not included in determining such value is an affiliate) was \$30,487,714 based upon the closing price of these shares as reported by the Nasdaq National Market on April 30, 2004.